bbanddd/ADDL/docs/workflow.md

 [<p align='right'>*Back to Content*</p>](#toc_content)

 # <a id="toc4">4.
 Package Binary</a>
 The package binary process services for the DL module more detail.
-It resizes the PNG resolution according the DL module, 32x32 in the project.
-It packages the PNG data with label for the DL module train process, packages the PNG data by subjects for the DL module inference process.
+It resizes the PNG resolution according the DL module(32x32 in the project).
+It packages the train set PNG data with label for the DL module train process, packages the validation PNG data by subjects for the DL module inference process.
 It saves the PNG data in the Python object efficient way because the DL module is a Python script too.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)